flyingcircusio/doc/src/guide/tutorial/index.md

 your application:

 ```
-$ ssh bob@myapp00.gocept.net
+$ ssh bob@myapp00.fcio.net
 bob@myapp00 ~ $ sudo -u s-myapp -i
 s-myapp@myapp00 ~ $ # ... execute commands to install your application ...
 ```

 The advantage of running applications in a service user is that applications are not bound to any individuals, but run in a rather neutral context.
-Some features like {ref}`automatic service start on VM boot <userinit>` work only for service users.
+Some features like work only for service users.
 Further information about our user account concept can be found in the {ref}`useraccounts` section.

 For a detailed application deployment walk-through, please ref to the {ref}`application-deployment` section.